Oesophageal cancer research

 The ChOPIN study is looking at why some people with Barrett’s get cancer and others don’t.
 This may help them to prevent it in the future.
 Or it may help to lead to a better understanding of risk factors, so that we may be able to develop screening for people at the highest risk.

 Some studies have suggested that an inherited faulty gene can cause Barrett’s oesophagus to develop.
 A study is looking at people who have Barrett’s oesophagus and their families.
 The researchers hope to learn more about what causes this condition and what the risk to family members might be.
+This study has closed and we are waiting for the results.

 Research is looking at ways of treating Barrett's oesophagus which may help stop oesophageal cancer developing.
 There is research into